Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Different Thermal Effusivities

 \subsubsection{Effect of Initial Condition}

-\ Figure \ref{fig:theory-init-cond} shows the results with our performance model (left-graphs) and SVM (right-graphs) for both $T_{sens}(t=0)=30^\circ$C and $T_{sens}(t=0)=35^\circ$C initial conditions.
-By comparing the ($T_{sens}(t=0)=35^\circ$C) graphs with the ($T_{sens}(t=0)=30^\circ$C) graphs in Fig. \ref{fig:theory-init-cond}, we observe that larger initial temperature difference ($T_{sens}(t=0)=35^{\circ}C$) between sensor and ambient environment produces a lower $\delta(e)$ curve.
-In other words, our model predicts that a larger initial temperature difference between sensor and measured object can help in material recognition, as it generates more distinguishable heat transfer data for materials (See Section \ref{sec:discussion}).
+\ Figure \ref{fig:theory-init-cond} shows the results from our SVMs for both $\mathcal{T}_{s}=30^\circ$C and $\mathcal{T}_{s}=35^\circ$C initial conditions.
+By comparing the $\mathcal{T}_{s}=30^\circ$C graphs with the $\mathcal{T}_{s}=35^\circ$C graphs in Fig.\ref{fig:theory-init-cond}, we observe that larger initial temperature difference ($\mathcal{T}_{s}=35^{\circ}C$) between sensor and ambient environment produces a lower $\delta(e)$ curve.
+In other words, our SVMs predict that a larger initial temperature difference between sensor and measured object can help in material recognition, as it generates more distinguishable heat transfer data for materials (See Section \ref{sec:discussion}).

-Also, the graphs generated by the performance model are visually similar to the ones generated by SVM across different initial sensor temperature conditions.
-Observe that SVM actually performs slightly better than the performance model for each specified $t_{contact}$, with $\delta(e)$ curves just below that of the performance model.
-This is probably because SVM are less susceptible to the additive Gaussian noise in the data than the performance model.